 The beach itself reminded us of our time at El Cuyo in Mexico with a strong offshore wind that is present year-round.
 Make sure to book a camping spot in the national park that is protected from the persistent gales to ensure you make the most of your time at Chili Beach.

 Also, if you are a keen bird watcher, the elusive and beautiful Palm Cockatoo (Palmie for short) can be found here with its dark black coloring and striking red crest.

 7. Fish for Barramundi in Weipa

 The western side of the Cape is often overlooked in Cape York trip planning.
 But those with a little extra time up your sleeve should head over to Weipa for some amazing Cape York fishing.
-Regarded as one of the premier on shore fishing spots to land a Barramundi.
+Weipa is regarded as one of the premier on-shore fishing spots to land a barramundi.